SidoPillai/jaams/README.md

 ### Highlights

-J.A.A.M.S was awarded as the most innovate app in the internal hackathon.
+J.A.A.M.S was awarded as the most innovative app in the internal hackathon.

 https://storymaps.arcgis.com/stories/0591b06786c34509a5002910b6b17b15